ceejaymoss/ceejaymoss/README.md

 ## Hi there 👋

-I am an Engineer specialising in Data, Machine Learning and Artificial Intelligence,
+Welcome to my GitHub profile!
+I'm constantly updating my skills and expertise specialising in Artificial Intelligence, Machine Learning and Data Science.
+Feel free to explore my repositories and connect with me!

-Education:
+## 📚 Education

 2014 - 2016
 Associate Degree in Engineering Technology
 Royal Melbourne Institute of Technology University